Believe me, I understand.

 • Help you plan out and design the perfect ceremony for you

 • Write you a meaningful ceremony that reflects your beliefs

-• Swallow their pride and allow you to rewrite their brilliant ceremony, if you desire
+• Will swallow their pride and allow you to rewrite their brilliant ceremony if you desire

 • Maintain good records regarding your account